Edition · May 31, 2024

 ★★★★★Fuckup rating 5/5 Five-alarm fuckup

-Trump spent May 31 trying to turn a historic guilty verdict into a political asset, but the day’s public and official record showed a campaign still stuck inside the fallout from May 30’s 34-count conviction.
+Trump spent May 31 trying to turn the May 30 jury verdict into a political asset, but the immediate aftermath showed a campaign still forced to operate with sentencing ahead on July 11, 2024.

 Open story + comments